lesobrod/StringUniverse/Rules.md

 I believe in the concept of the super-multiverse:
 all possible rules apply in all ways to all states.
-And our universe is one of the ∞<sup>∞</sup> results in this multi-infinity.
+And our universe is one of the ∞<sup>∞</sup> results in this branched infinity.